brianotoole/brianotoole.github.io-brianzotoole/_projects/2016-10-20-ptirepairs.md

 link: http://ptirepairs.com
 ---

-### Project Overview
-*PTI Repairs* is a website landing page to reinforce a campaign initiative by People's Trust Insurance.
-The purpose of the campaign is to inform homeowner's about PTI's unique service offering.
-Most home insurance companies require you, as the policyholder, to figure out how you will repair damage when you file a claim... they just write you a check and check out.
-With People's Trust, they save you the hassle of finding a contractor, getting price quotes and coordinating all the repairs yourself.
-Basically, they insure and repair... you relax.
+*PTI Repairs* was built as a landing page website to help reinforce a branding initiative by People's Trust Insurance.
+The purpose is to inform homeowner's about PTI's unique service offering.
+Or, how most home insurance companies require you (the policyholder/homeowner), to figure out how you will repair damage when you file a claim.
+Basically, these companies just write you a check and check out.
+On the other hand, with People's Trust, they save you the hassle of finding a contractor, getting those price quotes, and coordinating all necessary repairs. **They insure.
+They repair... you relax!**

 ### Objectives
 * Build awareness for unique approach of insurance model